Kirby calculus for null-homologous framed links in 3-manifolds

 Fenn and Rourke \cite[Theorem 6]{FR} characterized the condition for two framed links in a closed, oriented $3$--manifold to be related by a sequence of stabilizations and handle-slides.
 Garoufalidis and Kricker \cite{GK} and the authors \cite{HW} generalized it to $3$--manifolds with boundary.
+(The result in \cite{GK} was not correct for $3$-manifold with more than one boundary components.
+A correct version was given in \cite{HW}.)
 In this subsection we state this result in a slightly different way using fundamental groupoids.

 Let $L$ and $L'$ be framed links in $M$ and suppose that there is an orientation-preserving diffeomorphism

 which restricts to the natural identification map $\partial M_L\cong\partial M_{L'}$.
 Then we obtain a closed, oriented $4$--manifold